 Major Differences from the Federal CTA

-- The NYLTA mandates annual reports rather than the federal CTA’s update-only-as-needed approach.
+- The NY LLCTA mandates annual reports rather than the federal CTA’s update-only-as-needed approach.

-- Unlike the federal CTA, the NYLTA does not exempt “company applicants” of LLCs existing before the effective date from filing.
-A “company applicant” is the individual responsible for filing or directing the filing of the LLC’s organization or authorization documents in New York.
+- Unlike the federal CTA, the NY LLCTA does not exempt “company applicants” of Reporting Companies existing before the effective date from filing.
+A “company applicant” is the individual responsible for filing or directing the filing of the Reporting Company’s organization or authorization documents in New York.

 BOI (Beneficial Ownership Information) Reports